 - Even music teachers may get one of the amazing tats!

 You may be wondering exactly what a music tattoo may look like.
-This question cannot be fully answered as tattoos are personal works of art and can be anything the wearer chooses them to be.
+There is no straight answer for this, as tattoos are personal work of art and can be anything the wearer chooses them to be.
 However, to give you an idea (and maybe some inspiration), the following are some of the more popular types of music tattoos.

-- Crosses are very popular tattoos, so it is no surprise that many people incorporate them into their musical tattoo design.
-One of the most beautiful designs I have ever seen is a wooden cross with music notes whimsically surrounding it as if they were being blown by an invisible wind.
-If you love both music and crosses, you can put a small cross in the middle of lines of music.
-This would look like a music sheet with a cross in the center.
-Another cool idea is to have a cross made out of music notes!
+- Crosses are trendy tattoos, so it is no surprise that many people incorporate them into their musical tattoo design.
+One of the most beautiful designs I have ever seen is a wooden cross with music notes whimsically surrounding it as if an invisible wind was blowing them.

-- One of the most personal instruments that one can play is their voice.
+- One of the most personal instruments that one can play is one’s voice.
 Yes, your voice is a musical instrument that can move mountains and strike emotional cords on every level.
-This is why so many people choose to have words from their favorite songs tattooed on their body.
 If you are a singer, you may want to consider getting a tattoo of a microphone!

 - Tangible instruments are also a great choice for music tattoos.
-Horns, woodwinds, guitars, drums, etc are all great choices for the music lover in you!
-They can be done in traditional or tribal fashion.
-They can even be done in abstract design, as can any type of tattoo.
+Horns, woodwinds, guitars, drums, etc., are great choices for the music lover in you!

 Music Tattoos and Color

 This is a hard thing to estimate.
 There are so many types of music tattoos that where you can put them vary greatly.
-Musical notes can be put on the shoulder blade, the leg, the wrist, the neck, the foot, the ankle, the chest and the arms.
-Larger tattoos can be put in the middle of the back.
+Musical notes can be put on the shoulder blade, the leg, the wrist, the neck, the foot, the ankle, the chest, and the arms.
+You can put a larger tattoo in the middle of the back.
 Again, it all depends upon the exact tattoo you are getting as to where it will go.
-For women, the most popular place is on the lower back where they can extend out in either direction.
+For women, the most popular place is on the lower back, where they can extend out in either direction.